motoko-bootcamp/dao-adventure-initiation/README.md

 | What is Motoko?                | Video | [Click Here](https://www.youtube.com/watch?v=6YIBRI-1RJs) | Discover Motoko: a fun language that let's you build Web3 apps!                        |
 | What is a DAO?                 | Video | [Click Here](https://www.youtube.com/watch?v=LbkNVP_hlfY) | Learn about the future of work and human organizations                                 |

-## Motoko pill of the day 💊
+## Motoko pill 💊

 > The Motoko Bootcamp is a 7 day transformative journey that turns beginners into digital heroes.
 It is an initiative organized and supported by [Code & State](https://www.codeandstate.com/).
 Make sure to register for the next Bootcamp on [motokobootcamp.com](https://www.motokobootcamp.com/)

 <p align="center">
     <img src="./assets/guide/Poster-1.png" style="width: 300px; display: inline;" />